Ride2Rail/incentive-provider/README.md

 ```

 ## Response
-The Incentive provider returns the JSON file as exemplified in the
-Section Requesting Incentive provider.
-If the request is successfully processed,
-The JSON file contains for each offer, identified by the offer ID, a list of all incentives
-and the value "true" or "false" indicating the result of the
-incentive eligibility pre-evaluation.
+The Incentive provider returns the JSON file as exemplified in the Section Requesting Incentive provider.
+If the request is successfully processed, The JSON file contains for each offer, identified by the offer ID, a list of all incentives and the value "true" or "false" indicating the result of the incentive eligibility pre-evaluation.

 For the correct functionality of the Incentive provider the
 functional connection to the Offer-cache component is essential.
-So if there
-is no information associated with the provided _request_id_ in the
+So if there is no information associated with the provided _request_id_ in the
 Offer-cache or if the connection to the Offer cache is not functional
-the Incentive Provider together with the HTTP code 200 returns
+the Incentive Provider, together with the HTTP code 200, returns
 the following JSON file:
 ```JSON
 "offers": {